I celebrated Israel's 75th anniversary with pepper spray – DW – 05/12/2023

 That night, as I desperately tried to fall asleep, my mother appeared before me in a lucid dream.
 She was dressed in a tattered coat, wearing battered shoes, and holding a worn suitcase.
 In a voice as clear as it was in my childhood, she said to me, "In a place where death is being shouted at people, you have to get up and go."

 "But I'm going," I answered her.
 She stared at me.
-She doesn't understand.
-"I'm going to the demonstrations," I explain to her.
+She didn't understand.
+"I'm going to the demonstrations," I explained to her.
 "You have to go.
-You have to go," she repeats several times.
-"Take care of yourself," she adds.
-Then, she disappears.
+You have to go," she repeated several times.
+"Take care of yourself," she added.
+Then, she disappeared.

 'It's a shame Hitler didn't kill you'